 Iceland is far more affordable than it used to be, too, especially if you catch one of IcelandAir’s deep off-season sales.

 I traveled in November, when the weather is akin to what you’d find in England; damp and in the 40s.
-New York can be pretty grey in late fall so the shorter days didn’t bother me as much as I thought they might.
+New York can be pretty gray in late fall so the shorter days didn’t bother me as much as I thought they might.

 I used Reykjavik as my base and recommend that.
 It’s a large enough city that, should I have had an issue, I could have gotten proper care.
 And the airport was there in case I needed to return home quickly.